khulnasoft-lab/design.khulnasoft.com/doc/navbar.md

 The navbar is populated via a [JSON configuration file](../nav.json).

-The configuration file consists in a list of objects that each define a single item in the navbar.
+The configuration file consists of a list of objects that each define a single item in the navbar.
 Each item should have a title and a path.
 In the example below, **My page** can be accessed at `/my-page`: